niktechnopro/android_flavors/README.md

 Experiment with flavors for Android React-Native app.
 Developped to test functionality.

 ## Overview of Project:
-This is a test to investigate how to make flavors on Android React Native App
+This is a test to investigate how to make varios flavors of Android React Native App, while keeping the same code base

 ## Technologies, Frameworks, and Programming Languages used:
 * React-Native